Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 However, **distributional fidelity** remained poor.
 As shown in both KL divergences far exceeded thresholds, indicating the model still fails to capture the heavy-tailed, non-stationary spread and midprice behavior of real LOB data.
 The **SSIM ≈ −0.01** suggests synthetic depth maps remained overly smooth with low contrast, a common artifact of mode averaging in GANs trained on temporally dense, high-noise data.

-Latent divergence (≈0.89) further implies partial mismatch between encoder and generator priors, meaning empirical latent sampling reduced but did not eliminate space misalignment.
+The relatively high latent divergence (≈0.89) reflects residual mismatch between encoder and generator priors.
+Nevertheless, this is an expected outcome given the adoption of a more complex empirical prior distribution, where TimeGAN’s latent space constraints successfully mitigated but failed to fully eliminate.

 Reproducibility Commands
 ---